 Aidan is a sociologist trained at the University of Ljubljana and Leuphana University of Lüneburg.
 At IPoP he has mainly been involved in projects dealing with urban regeneration, civic participation, and community involvement in planning and mobility.
 He regularly gives lectures at Slovenian and foreign universities and regularly speaks at national and international conferences.
 He is an author of several articles dealing with urban development.
 During the drafting of Sustainable Urban Mobility Plan for the City of Ljubljana, Aidan led the participation process.
 He is also a founding member of Library of Things, a social innovation service established in Ljubljana and a member of Maja Farol, a well-established group of architects.
 Before his position at IPoP, he had been working at the Regional Development Agency of Ljubljana Urban Region.

-Nela Halilović, junior expert
+Nela Halilović, project manager

 Nela Halilović is MA in geography, educated at Department for geografphy at Faculty of Arts, University of Ljubljana and at Department for social demography and regional planning at Charles university in Prague.
 As a student she was actively involved in activities and board of Slovenian student geography association and European geography association, and now she is a member of board of Ljubljana geographical association.
 In her local environment she was active in the field of tourism, sustainable mobility and youth politics and was granted as above average socially engaged student.
 After study she was employed at Municipality of Velenje, as project manager working on transnational EU projects in sustainable mobility and participative planning.
 She works at IPoP from 2019, mainly on topics related to sustainable mobility with focus on Campaigning for active mobility.